davidgoli/ember-cli-pull-to-refresh/README.md

 reset to the default state.
 While in the `refreshing` state, the `.pull-to-refresh` element has a `.refreshing` class you can use for styling.
 When the user is pulling, it has a `.pulling` class.
 That's pretty much it!

+Provide a `scrollable` selector that indicates the scrolling area being observed, in order to enable normal scrolling behavior when not at the top.

 Both mobile `touch` events and desktop-browser `mouse` events are supported by default.
 Mouse events may be disabled by setting the property